 With the exception of Fenchurch Street all of these stations are also served by Underground trains.
 Fenchurch Street is within walking distance of much of London‘s main financial centre, passengers needing onward transport tend to use the nearby Tower Hill Underground station.

-Most of the trains which serve these stations are electrically powered, except Marylebone (which has only diesel trains) and Paddington (the Heathrow Express and Heathrow Connect are electric, all other trains are diesel).
+Almost all of the trains which serve these stations are electrically powered, except Marylebone, which has only diesel trains.

 |The Harry Potter platform 9¾ at Kings Cross station.
 Nowadays this can be found in the mainline railway station ticket sales area (booking office / ticket office) - it used to be located on one of the platforms, but was relocated when electronic ticket gates were installed as these restrict the platforms to only passengers with tickets.||The Meeting Place.
 Located at St Pancras International Station this impressive bronze sculpture can be found directly below the station clock.